Healthy Recipes Blog

 Jump to Recipe Review Recipe

 These juicy baked meatballs are ready fast.
-Made without breadcrumbs, they are low-carb, gluten-free, and one of my go-to weeknight dinners because everyone loves them.
-They are delicious with or without the glaze, but I usually add it since it's so easy to make.
+Made without breadcrumbs, they are low-carb, gluten-free, and one of my go-to weeknight dinners.

-Baked meatballs are served in a white bowl.
+Baked meatballs without breadcrumbs are served in a white bowl and garnished with chopped parsley.

-Whenever I'm short on time or unsure what to make for dinner, I take a package of vacuum-sealed ground beef out of the fridge and make these baked meatballs.
+Whenever I'm short on time or unsure what to make for dinner, I grab a package of vacuum-sealed ground beef and make these baked meatballs.
 I'm a big fan of baking.
 It's a hands-off cooking method that requires far less attention than pan-frying.
-In addition to these meatballs, I also bake these pork meatballs, Asian meatballs, and keto meatballs.
+These meatballs are easy to make and are delicious with or without a glaze.
+Like the idea of baking meatballs?
+Check out these pork meatballs, Asian meatballs, and keto meatballs.

 Ingredients